 The two basic types of Falchions are:

-- Cusped falchions – The shape of cusped falchions is very similar to those of kilij of Turkey.
+- Cusped falchions – The shape of cusped falchions is very similar to those of the kilij of Turkey.
 The typical weight of cusped falchions is less than 2 pounds.
-The style of the blade shares some similarities with the Turko-Mongol sabres that had reached the borders of Europe in 13th century and seems to have been influenced by them.
+The style of the blade shares some similarities with the Turko-Mongol sabers that had reached the borders of Europe in the 13th century and seem to have been influenced by them.

 Misconception about Falchion

 The quality of falchion is always assumed as lower than average compared to those of swords.
 The typical misconception is that falchions are commonly used by peasants.
 Although falchions were used as a tool between close contact wars and fights, they were very practical for these types of wars.

 The Conyers falchion, for example, is commonly shown in representations of battles between mounted knights.
 Later falchions were used by the nobility and were very decorative.
 Falchions were gold-plated while some were engraved with personal coat of arms.

 Falchion is one of the type of weapons that was used by feudal armies during the Middle Ages.
 All men in The Middle Ages were expected to know how to fight.
 They were expected to be readily available when called to fight for the king.
 Their lives were organized and structured to have military training incorporated in their daily lives.

 Expertise in the use of medieval weapon such as Falchion and understanding the strategy of Middle Age warfare was crucial and played an important part in Medieval Life.
 Falchion training include practicing new moves, accuracy, defending, and managing battles including close contact fights using Falchion .